-While the form and function of toys has changed over time, they continue to entertain, educate and inspire play.
-There are toys, such as puzzles and building blocks that help to learn new skills.
+While the form and function of toys may have changed over time, they continue to entertain, educate, and inspire play.
+There are toys, such as puzzles and building blocks that help children learn new skills.
 Other toys, including balls and frisbees, develop coordination and encourage physical activity while others encourage imagination and storytelling.

-In this article, we focus on toy industry statistics in Canada, including manufacturing and sales.
-We have also included information about Canadian toy makers and the trends in the toy and games market.
+In this article, we look at the toy industry in Canada through statistics, including manufacturing and sales, popular toy categories, and number of toy stores in Canada.
+We have also included information about Canadian toy makers and the toy market trends for 2024.

 Toy Industry Statistics for Canadians